reimg/ml_proj_temp/README.md

 Create `config.json` using the example file provided.

-This script should be run as a
+This script should be run as a cr